Textualize/textual/docs/introduction.md

 ## Writing Textual CSS

 Every widget has a `styles` object which contains information regarding how that widget will look.
-Setting any of the attributes on that styles object will change how Textual displays the widget.
+Setting any of the attributes on the styles object will update the screen.

 Here's how you might set white text and a blue background for a widget: